 - you or your partner is a smoker

-- you or your partner take drugs, alcohol or any type of sedative medication that causes heavy sleep
+- you or your partner uses drugs, alcohol or any type of sedative medication that causes heavy sleep

-- your baby is less than four months old, or was premature or born small for gestational age – that is, smaller than is typical for the time baby was growing in the womb.
+- your baby is less than three months old, or was premature or smaller than most babies when he was born.

 Don’t co-sleep with your baby if you smoke or take drugs.